 Wouldn’t it be great to be able to leave bad credit behind and start over with a clean slate?
-Getting financing for a car or house would be so much easier if you could just pay to restart your credit history.
+Getting financing for a house or car would be so much easier if you could just pay to restart your credit history.
 That’s what companies that sell credit privacy numbers offer — a new credit identity.
 If that sounds too good to be true, it’s because it is.
-Read on to find out how to protect yourself from CPN scams.

 What Is a CPN?